knight-raj/Hospital_analysis_SQL/README.md

 GROUP BY Location
 ORDER BY Total_Patients_Treated DESC;
 ```
+Calculates the total number of patients treated in each city.<br>
-Calculates the total number of patients treated in each city.
+Purpose: Calculates the total number of patients treated in each city.
+Explanation:
+<li>GROUP BY Location groups the data by city.</li>
+<li>SUM(Patients_Count) calculates the total number of patients per city.</li>
+<li>ORDER BY Total_Patients_Treated DESC sorts the cities by patient count in descending order.</li>
+<li>This helps identify which cities have the highest patient load.</li>

 ### 8. Average Length of Stay Per Department
 ```sql